MicrosoftDocs/azure-devops-docs/docs/pipelines/release/approvals/index.md

 systems until specific conditions are verified.
 In addition, you can configure a manual intervention to pause the deployment process and prompt users to carry out manual tasks, then resume or reject the deployment.

->At present, gates are available only in Visual Studio Team Services.
+>At present, gates are available only in Azure Pipelines.

 The following diagram shows how these features are combined in an environment of a release pipeline.